Coconut Oil Facial Mask for Clear Skin: 5 Recipes for Different Skin Conditions

 • one tsp coconut oil

-You might add the ingredients to a small bowl and microwave for 30 seconds to melt together and make it easier to mix.
-Apply all over face and allow to sit for 10-15 minutes before rinsing and applying your warm towel.
+Add the ingredients to a small bowl and microwave for 20 seconds to melt together and make it easier to mix.
+Apply all over the face and allow to sit for 10-15 minutes before rinsing and applying your warm towel.

 If you’re looking for a gentle way to exfoliate your face, this mask is for you.
 If you’re suffering from an acne outbreak, the coconut oil will work against the bacteria that’s causing it while the oatmeal gently exfoliates dead skin and rejuvenates the cells to promote skin overturn.
 This mask is a great way to wake up with baby soft smooth skin.